TonyKess/genotyping_hpc/preprocessing.md

 ```

-We assume our reads are already hanging out in the aptly named
+We assume our reads are already hanging out in the aptly named.
+For this tutorial, we are working with reads in [fastq format](https://knowledge.illumina.com/software/general/software-general-reference_material-list/000002211)

 ```
 reads/